hhhannna/ios-development/README.md

 ### Screenshots and/or Videos
 Each project (except demo01 - README.md is enough in demo01) should include Screenshots and/or Videos folder.
 These screenshots and videos demonstrates your application functionality.
-Video files can be in internet for example YouTube.
-Remember then include links to your videos in README.md file.
+Video files can be in internet, for example in YouTube.
+Remember include links to your videos in README.md file.

 ### Repository structure example